SECRETARY'S AWARD FOR EXCELLENCE IN SUSTAINABILITY

 Click here to review entry instructions and scoring rubric.

 Prior to referring the entries to the California Secretary for Natural Resources for final selection, a Selection Committee will score the entries based on the following criteria:

 · Planning / Evaluation (maximum 4 points), and

 · Innovation (maximum 4 points).

 Presentation of Awards

 All entrants will be notified of the award results in Summer 2019.
-The winning programs will be presented with their awards by the California Secretary for Natural Resources Wade Crowfoot (or his designee) at a CAM event with date and location to be announced.
+The winning programs will be presented with their awards by the California Secretary for Natural Resources Wade Crowfoot (or his designee) at a CAM Awards Ceremony and Green Museums Seminar in August 2019 in San Diego.
+Exact date and location to be announced.
 The Representatives will give a short presentation about their award-winning program that same day.
 The winner will also receive statewide recognition through CAM and the California Natural Resources Agency, which may include announcements in CAM eNews, a press release generated from the California Natural Resources Agency, and information on the competition sponsors’ websites and social media networks.